About

 In that era, mine was one of the few free ghost hunting websites sharing useful how-to insights.
 So, I received many invitations to investigate haunted sites.

-Over the decades that followed, I wrote more and more articles about ghost hunting.
+Over the decades that followed, I wrote many more articles about ghost hunting.
 My reputation great as an expert in this field.
-Many of today’s ghost hunting TV stars developed their understanding of ghosts by reading my articles at Hollow Hill
+Many of today’s ghost hunting TV stars developed their understanding of ghosts and spirits by reading my articles at Hollow Hill.

 Currently, I’m revising and updating several of my ghost-related books.
-I’m also working on a series of shorter books about topics related to paranormal research and my own experiences.
+I’m also working on a series of shorter books about topics related to paranormal research.
+And, oh yes, I have a YouTube channel.
+In fact, I’m working on fresh videos for it, right now.

 And, of course, I continue my scientific and historical research.